NaokiTM/onlinedaw/ROADMAP.md

 # Basic Roadmap (for now, much to be added)
+- a dashboard showing all projects (add as seperate route in routes, pointing to the main editor).
+This is optional,
 - Menu bar
     - new project
     - open project
     - save
+    - share
+    - close project
     - edit
     - undo and redo
     - appearance